How to answer "Tell me about yourself"

 This isn't just about making small talk.
 Interviewers are testing your communication skills – something that's gold in almost any job.
 Clear, confident communication is like a secret weapon that can set you apart.
 If you can chat easily and build a connection, they'll think you're already on the team.

 It's also a nifty transition tool.
 Think of it as the bridge to deeper questions.
 Your answer can trigger follow-up questions, which can lead to meaningful conversations.
 See?
 It's all part of their master plan.

-An example of a follow-up interview question that derives from the 'tell me about yourself question is:
+An example of a follow-up interview question that often comes from the 'tell me about yourself question is:

-"I used to know someone by the name of ABC who also worked at YXZ around the time you were employed with them.
-Did you by any chance know him?"
+"I used to know someone by the name of ABC who also worked at YXZ around the time you worked there.
+Did you by any chance know them?"

 A simple formula to answer the "tell me about yourself" question

 You don't need to overthink to find the perfect answer to this question; here's a simple formula to guide you.
 We'll call it the past-present-future formula.